rimelq/A-Simulation-Study-of-Bin-Clearing-for-Stacked-Objects-/README.md

 <p align="center">
   <img src="docs/training_monitor.png" width="560"><br>
   <em>Training trajectory over 7,661 episodes.
-Items delivered climb steadily and episodes shorten as the agent learns to clear faster.</em>
+Items delivered rise from about 12.6 to roughly 14 per episode as the agent learns.</em>
 </p>

 The RL policy is a MaskablePPO agent.
 Each action picks one oracle candidate